-This waterfront is marked by a floating dock and a designated swim area.
-Canoes are also available at this waterfront.
+This waterfront is marked by a floating dock and a designated swim area that stays between 6-8 feet of depth.
+Canoes are available at this waterfront.
 There is a section of the river that is more shallow at the upriver side of the camp near the dam.
-Linnet's Wings has a central ladder and several rock shelves for spectators.
+Linnet's Wings has a central ladder and several rock shelves for lounging, without much shade.